The Admissions Process

 - Philosophy and Theology - Philosophy Test

-Further details about admissions tests, including past papers, can be found here.
+Further details about admissions tests, including past papers are available.

 For several of our courses, we ask that you send us written work as part of your application.
 This should be something that has been produced as part of your normal school or college work, of no more than 2000 words in length, and which has been marked by a teacher.
 We use this piece(s) to assess your writing ability, your ability to think critically, and what kind of support you are receiving from your school.

-The deadline for submitting written work is Thursday 10th November.
-Guidance on the submission of written work and a downloadable copy of the cover sheet can be found here.
+The deadline for submitting written work is 10 November.
+There is guidance on the submission of written work and a downloadable copy of the cover sheet.